desertbit/grml/README.md

 # grml - A simple build automation tool written in Go

+**TODO**: Update the README.
+The syntax has changed with the latest release.

 grml is a simple Makefile alternative.
 Build targets are defined in a `grml.yaml` file located in the project's root directory.
 This file uses the [YAML](http://yaml.org/) syntax.